 Founder and Executive Director, Julie Crain, learned about the exploitation of women at a conference in 2008.
 This issue struck her so deeply that she felt called to become a missionary.
 She began doing mission work in 2009.
 Over the years, two of her trips specifically focused on serving women in after care programs for women who have escaped human trafficking in Cambodia and India.
-As the reality of human trafficking being an issue that happens in the United States sunk in, Julie realized that she was being called to open a long-term restorative care program for women in her own country.
+As the reality of human trafficking being an issue that happens in the United States sunk in, Julie realized that she was being called to open a long-term restorative care program for women in the United States.
 In 2017, Julie and her husband Jim started the process of starting a non-profit organization.
 It was after going through the Harriet Tubman Visitor Center that Julie and Jim agreed that the safe house should be named "Harriett's House" after the conductor of The Underground Railroad, Harriet Tubman.
 Harriet was a strong woman of God who looked to God for guidance and direction as she worked to set slaves free.
-In the same way, we are looking to God to guide and direct us as we fight to set captives free from modern day slavery, human trafficking.
+In the same way, we are looking to God to guide and direct us as we fight to set captives free from human trafficking.
 Won't you join us in being a carrier of light to those who are living in darkness?